Earth Balance has a nice “vegan” sticker on all their products, and on their website.

 Orangutans in particular have been reduced to endangered species numbers.

 Workers burn forests at an alarming rate to clear land for new palm plantations.
 Orangutans are beaten, killed, and burned alive.

 It’s not hard to find pictures and videos of this.
-I guarantee once you see a few, it will become clear that palm oil is not vegan.

 Alternatives to Earth Balance Butter and Other “Vegan” Butters